Playstyle & Rotation

 General Playstyle

 Holy Paladins are typical reactive healers.
 Unlike proactive healers who rely on set rotations and preemptive “ramps” to build up healing before damage occurs, we respond directly to damage as it happens.
-This is mainly achieved through powerful spot heals like Holy Shock and Word of Glory.

 If you're new to playing a Holy Paladin, the first essential skill to master is to always keep at least one charge of Holy Shock on cooldown and ensuring you are consistently spending your Holy Power.